 The Basics of 4G

 You see this on your phone all the time and you hear it constantly, but what does it actually mean?
-4G stands for fourth generation, and was created by the mobile telecommunications technology to replace 3G and speed up internet use on your mobile phone.
+4G stands for the fourth generation and was created by mobile telecommunications technology to replace 3G and speed up internet use on your mobile phone.
 The requirements for this new speed standard on phones was released in March of 2008.
-4G enables more capacity on your phone, and almost every smart phone people use has 4G capability.
+4G enables more capacity on your phone, and almost every smartphone people use has the 4G capability.
 The company created 4G to have peak speeds of 100 megabits per second while traveling (such as by train, car, or bus), and speeds up to one gigabit per second while stationary (not moving around all over your city.)

 Although these speeds are what we are supposed to be getting when we are connected to 4G, it’s highly unlikely you will get them.
 As more and more people are using 4G, the slower the connection is getting, and people have been complaining about it.
 4G speeds are supposed to be five times faster than 3G, but a figure estimated that it’s only roughly two and a half times faster than 3G (14.7 megabits per second.)